ArchipelagoMW/Archipelago/worlds/wargroove/docs/en_Wargroove.md

 ## What does randomization do to this game?

-This randomizer wil shuffle units, map events, factions and boosts.
-It features a custom non-linear campaign where the final level and 3 branching paths are available to the player from the start.
+This randomizer shuffles units, map events, factions and boosts.
+It features a custom, non-linear campaign where the final level and 3 branching paths are all available to the player from the start.
 The player cannot beat the final level without specific items scattered throughout the branching paths.
-Certain levels on these branching paths may require specific units or items in order to progress.
+Certain levels on these paths may require specific units or items in order to progress.

 ## What items and locations get shuffled?

-1. Every buildable unit in the game except for soldiers and dogs which are free.
+1. Every buildable unit in the game (except for soldiers and dogs which are free).
 2. Commanders available to certain factions.
-If the player acquires the Floran Commanders, they can select any commander from that faction
+If the player acquires the Floran Commanders, they can select any commander from that faction.
-3. Income and Commander Defense boosts can provide the player with extra income or extra commander defense.
+3. Income and Commander Defense boosts that provide the player with extra income or extra commander defense.
-4. Special map events like the Eastern Bridges, or the Southern Walls which unlock certain locations in certain levels.
+4. Special map events like the Eastern Bridges or the Southern Walls, which unlock certain locations in certain levels.

 ## Which items can be in another player's world?